 It’s good for your health and good for the health of the planet to regularly archive old content and delete the unnecessary and out of date.
 Those who never delete or archive are hoarders and hoarding is unhealthy, unproductive and bad for the planet.

 Archiving is something you should consider for the older content that you don’t want to delete but rarely use.
 Archival systems are much more energy efficient and thus create a lot less pollution.
 According to our analysis, depending on the type of archival solution you choose, it can create 150-300 less pollution than using a typical Cloud storage solution such as Dropbox.
-Of course, by far the most energy-efficient way to store things is on your own hard drive or on a portable drive.
-But learn to let go.
+Of course, by far the most energy-efficient way to store things is on your own hard drive, and an even more environmentally-friendly method is to use tape.
+Learn to let go.
 We store far too much useless crap.
 Delete.
 Delete.
 Delete.

 If you want your data and content to get found, you must have good metadata.
 “I love metadata” is not a good chat-up line, unfortunately.
 Metadata is boring.
 It’s what happens after the “creative” surge.
 It’s about organizing, structuring, classifying.